- 262

 - Copy Link

+Baldassare Forestiere spent 40 years digging out an underground home in the hardpack and clay, eventually creating his sub-sand oasis.
+Forestiere Underground Gardens were primarily done with hand pick, shovel, and wheelbarrow; the creativity in engineering, architecture, masonry, and landscaping is stunning.
 The project’s scope is hard to take in, as visitors imagine Forestiere slowly working through the earth, creating a labyrinth of maze-like passages that weave underground, connecting more than 90 rooms filled with skylights.

-There are even several grafted trees that grow different types of fruit on the same tree — up to seven different types.
-And while many of the rooms are small, they have an amazing cozy feeling, and visitors often get the sense that the family that lived here lived in modest comfort.
+The skylights also serve as openings where the many fruit trees and grapevines planted below ground level still receive enough sunlight to produce luscious fruit.
+Even several grafted trees grow different types of fruit on the same tree — up to seven different types.
+While many of the rooms are small, they have an amazing cozy feeling, and visitors often get the sense that the family that lived here lived in modest comfort.

 Forestiere Underground Gardens Tours